Czech Republic national baseball team: History

+Because the Czech Republic finished in the top five in the 2019 European Baseball Championship, it moved on to the 2020 Olympics qualifiers in Italy in September 2019.
+There, it came in third, behind Israel and the Netherlands.

 Roster

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.